-The Project is reasonably necessary to meet the Transport Agency's Statutory and Project Objectives.
-The existing road network is heavily congested and that is having negative impacts on the performance of the transport network, the operation of businesses and the general economic potential of the area.
+The Project is reasonably necessary to meet the Transport Agency's statutory and Project Objectives.
+The existing road network in the Project area is heavily congested and that is having negative impacts on the performance of the transport network, the operation of businesses and the general economic potential of the area.
 An additional link and connections to and from SH1 and SH20 will improve travel times and travel time reliability, as well as improve network resilience.
-The future growth projected for Auckland will increase demand for freight transport, industrial and commercial land and employment opportunities, therefore more capacity in the transport network is needed.
+Additional capacity is also required on SH1 to achieve these potential transport benefits.
+The future growth projected for Auckland will increase demand for freight transport, industrial and commercial land, employment opportunities and more capacity in the transport network is needed.
 The Project will support this projected growth.
 The area is Auckland's (and the Upper North Island's) main industrial transport and distribution hub and contains an important road/rail interface hub for freight in Auckland.
-The Project will enhance access to this important freight hub and improve the efficiency of both the road and rail network in Auckland and the upper North Island.
+The Project will enhance access to this important freight hub and improve the efficiency of both the road and rail network in Auckland and also the upper North Island.